 Reviewing metadata of datasets before they get published and guiding researchers through the data sharing process.

 File and metadata checks to enhance the discoverability and reusability of data in line with the FAIR principles and support repository-specific standards.

-Over the past 10 years, we have observed a remarkable growth in data sharing coupled with institutional, publisher, and funder mandates for public access to research data.
+Over the past 10 years, we have observed a remarkable growth in data sharing coupled with institutional, publisher, and funder policies for public access to research data.
 Along with this has come the recognition that making data open is not sufficient to make it reusable.
 The development of the FAIR principles in 2014 has helped unite global initiatives with a broad, common goal to make open data “Finable, Accessible, Interoperable, and Reusable” according to community standards.

 At the same time we have seen researchers' knowledge of FAIR and interest in these data best practices grow year over year.
 FAIR data has great potential to advance science by supporting discovery, aggregation, and reuse of datasets by both human researchers and artificial intelligence models.

-One thing that we have found through our work with institutions, including with a repository pilot with the National Institutes of Health (NIH), is that the involvement of human curators makes a significant difference in metadata completeness, which can affect the discoverability and reusability of open data.
+One thing that we have found through our work with institutions and academic publishers, including with a repository pilot with the National Institutes of Health (NIH), is that the involvement of human curators makes a significant difference in metadata completeness, which can affect the discoverability and reusability of open data.
 We found it was useful for data curation experts to review datasets before they were published and also to guide researchers through the data sharing process, which is a data management skill not often explicitly part of scientific training.

 Both the notion of data curation and the FAIR principles have many layers; from checking metadata for completeness to open file formats, licenses, or specific metadata or documentation schemas and beyond.
 As the need for FAIR data review increases, these checks by humans or machines must be designed in a way that is scalable.